-The film gives just enough answers to satisfy, but IT decidedly leaves the mystery open about the nature of the evil being (they’re probably saving that for the sequel).
-In short, It is an ancient creature, older than our universe, who resides in a place called the Macroverse.
+In both the book and the films, It is an ancient alien creature, older than civilization, and in King’s novel, older than our universe.
 It feasts on the flesh of humans simply because our fears are easy to manifest and they make us taste better.
 According to It, when humans got scared, “all the chemicals of fear flooded the body and salted the meat”.
 This is why he prefers to feast on children — their fears are simple, pure, and powerful compared to the complex, pathological fears of adults.
 Basically, children are delicious.
 That hunger for tasty, tasty, beautiful fear is pretty much the sole reason It returns to Derry, Maine every 27 years to torment and feed on the townsfolk before retreating into a new cycle of slumber.

-While It’s physical form lives in our world as a shape-shifting manifestation of your worst nightmares, It’s true form is much more Lovecraftian and ambiguous — an unnameable and unknowable malevolent force that considers itself Eternal.
+Its physical form lives in our world as a shape-shifting manifestation of your worst nightmares, but in King’s novel things get much, much weirder, Its true form is a Lovecraftian, ambiguous demigod that lives in the so-called Macroverse — an unnameable and unknowable malevolent force that considers itself Eternal.
 It’s mortal enemy is a great Turtle, a fellow resident of the Macroverse who, according to It, accidentally belched up our universe in a fit of indigestion.
 It considers the Turtle inferior, but the only other creature near It’s status.
-However, after the Losers Club bands together and hurt It, throwing off the predictable cycle of safety he has always known, It begins to fear for the first time there may be an even greater Other.
+The Turtle is believed to be Maturin, the same benevolent god-creature that factors heavily into King’s ‘The Dark Tower’ series.
+After the Losers Club bands together and manages to hurt It for the first time in Its existence, throwing off the predictable cycle of safety It has always known, It begins to fear for the first time there may be an even greater Other.

-When Ben takes the Losers to his room (we’re rough!) to learn more, he tells them the tale of the charter for Derry township, which started as a beaver trapping camp in the 18th century (per the book).
-It crashed to the ground there thousands of years prior, but It only began to feed when the Derry settlers arrived.
-All 91 settlers vanished, a la Roanoke, with no explanation.
-There were stories of a battle with Native Americans, but no signs of an attack.
-All that was left was a bloody trail leading to the Well House.
-As we later learn, the Well House is located in 29 Niebolt Street, where It lives.
-Finally, we get a quick reference to the Bradley Gang in 1935, and a bit more details can be seen on the wall mural outside the butcher shop (where the Losers tend to Ben’s wounds).
+There’s also a quick reference to the Bradley Gang in 1935, and a bit more details can be seen on the wall mural outside the butcher shop (where the Losers tend to Ben’s wounds).
 The Bradley Gang were an infamous group of bandits who robbed and killed multiple Derry shop owners before the townspeople rallied against them and shot them dead in the streets.
-In the novel, that story is passed on through creepy pharmacist #1, Mr. Keene and the book is filled with many, many more instances of how It has corrupted the history and town of Derry, from eating children to inciting violent chaos, It’s fingerprints are all over the dark history of the town.
+In the novel, that story is passed on through creepy pharmacist #1, Mr. Keene and the book is filled with many, many more instances of how It has corrupted the history and town of Derry, from eating children to inciting violent chaos, Its fingerprints are all over the dark history of the town.